 Carrie grew up in Starkville, where she went to high school and college.
 She attended Mississippi State University where she received her BS in Geosciences with an emphasis in Broadcast Meteorology.

-Throughout her career, she has worked hurricanes and other tropical weather.
-During her years at MSU, she was a member of the Chase Team where she chased tornados with classmates.
-Carrie is a member of the National Weather Association and the American Meteorological Society.
+Throughout her career, she has worked a blizzard in Erie, hurricanes and floods in NC and many tropical storms and hurricanes here in South Mississippi.
+During her college years at MSU, she was a member of the Chase Team where she chased tornados with classmates.

 "Family is of the utmost importance to me.
-My parents, Ron & Carolyn, have been married for over 35 years, and they have been such an example for me.
-Family was a huge factor in my decision to move back home to the great state of Mississippi.
-I’m very excited to be in Biloxi.”
+My parents have been married for over 45 years, and they have been such an example for me.
+Family was a huge factor in my decision to move back home to my home state of Mississippi."